MinhAlfred/MinhAlfred/README.md

 ## 🚀 About Me

 I'm a passionate developer who loves creating innovative solutions and contributing to meaningful projects.
-I enjoy working with modern technologies and am always eager to learn and grow in the ever-evolving world of software development.
+I enjoy working with modern technologies and am always eager to learn and grow in the ever-evolving tech landscape.

-- 🔭 I'm currently working on exciting projects including backend and mobile development
+- 🔭 I'm currently working on exciting projects including Metro management systems and full-stack applications
 - 🌱 I'm constantly learning new technologies and improving my skills
 - 👯 I'm looking to collaborate on open source projects
-- 💬 Ask me about web development, mobile apps, and backend systems
+- 💬 Ask me about web development, mobile apps, and microservices architecture
 - ⚡ Fun fact: I love solving complex problems with elegant code solutions

 ## 🛠️ Technologies & Tools